 - Referral onto NEPS.

-An individual education plan is drawn up by the learning support/resource teacher in conjunction with the subject teachers, parents, LSC and Principal to target the pupil’s needs.
+An individual education plan is drawn up by the SENCO in conjunction with the SEN team, subject teachers, parents and the Principal to target the student’s needs.

 This will include short term and long term planning covering targets, progress and programme evaluation at the beginning of each term.